SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

 Similar to client support, help desk hours, on-call support, and any help desk tools and applications to keep track of incidents should be documented and shared.

-Conducting legal due diligence ensures all liabilities, insurance, litigation, and intellectual property matters are considered as they relate to the business and employees.
-Similar to tax diligence, these items are typically conducted by a legal team.
+Conducting legal due diligence ensures liabilities, insurance, litigation, and intellectual property matters are considered.
+Similar to tax diligence, a professional legal team conducts this diligence.

 Corporate Matters

-Corporate legal diligence entails providing legal information regarding the corporate structure chart, a certificate of incorporation and bylaws, minutes of meetings, jurisdictions where the company owns real estate, and agreements related to the control and ownership of the company.
+Corporate legal diligence entails providing legal information regarding the corporate structure, a certificate of incorporation and bylaws, minutes of meetings, jurisdictions where the company owns real estate, and agreements related to the control and ownership of the company.

 Litigation and Contingencies